 “Think about your boundaries as a fence line, at home or at your workplace.
 Whether it’s a physical fence or wall.
 Think about who or what do you want to come into your space.
 You can let people or things in or you can keep them at an arms-length space.
 I might talk to someone at a distance or I can fully engage with them, I don’t have to let anyone in fully in my metaphorical home.
 A boundary is what we’re prepared to accept and what we’re not.
 As well as who are we prepared to accept things from and what we aren’t.
 You get to decide.”

-Nadine’s advice is to impart those boundaries for the sake of your mental and physical health, even though it might seem quite daunting to do so in the beginning.
+Nadine’s advice is to manage expectations and impart those boundaries for the sake of your mental and physical health, even though it might seem quite daunting to do so in the beginning.
 There’s a difference between you doing an extra consult or working extra hours and you feeling good with it vs you doing the extra time and you’re not happy at all and feeling burned out.
-Being able to manage expectations is through communicating and asserting your position, which is important for open and honest relationships and Nadine gives plenty of examples in the podcast as to how you can feel more comfortable doing so.
+Communicating and asserting your position is important for open and honest relationships and Nadine gives plenty of examples in the podcast as to how you can feel more comfortable doing so.